fmrtl73/pxdocs/content/release-notes/portworx.md

 * Unique Cluster-specific bucket for each cluster for cloudsnaps
 * Load balanced cloudsnap backups for replicated Portworx volumes
 * One-time backup schedules for Cloudsnap
-* Removed the requirement to have /etc/pwx/kubernetes.yaml in all k8s nodes
+* Removed the requirement to have /etc/pwx/kubernetes.yaml in all Kubernetes nodes

 ### Key Fixes